-□ 3.
+☐ 2.
 Cut the pull-pull string in half.
 Put a small drop of thin CA on one end of each piece of string.
 Allow the CA to cure and trim off any frayed thread.
 Insert the end into the pull-pull guide tubes in the fuselage.
 The string may be difficult to guide through the exit.
-Once the string will not go any further into the tube, use the point of a hobby knife to help pull the string through the exit.
-Tape the string to the side of the fuselage at the aft end to prevent it from being pulled through.
+Once the string will not go any further into the tube, the string will not come out of the exit; use the point of a hobby knife to help pull the string through the exit.
+Tape the string to the side of the fuselage to prevent it from being pulled through while installing the rudder horns.